Breechblock: In-line

 The breech is opened by the breechblock moving in-line with the axis of the barrel and is locked in the closed position by an obstruction such as a cam, wedge, pawl or levers.
 A roller lock is commonly associated with firearms produced by Heckler & Koch.
 This type of breechblock can be adapted to cycle by lever, cocking handle, gas or recoil.
 The mechanism is usually designed so that a single action unlocks and then withdraws the breechblock.

 The Henry rifle and subsequent Winchester rifles use an arrangement of levers referred to as a toggle, similar in operation to locking pliers.
 The breechblock is held closed when the two levers forming the toggle are in-line.

 The Mannlicher M1886 rifle is locked with a single pawl on the underside of the bolt assembly.
 The cocking handle is separate from the bolt and acts much like a bolt carrier.
 When the cocking handle is pulled rearward, it first lifts the pawl before retracting the bolt rearward.
-This system was adapted to recoil operation by Berhnard Müller in his 1902 prototype pistol and has subsequently been used in other pistols such as the Walther P38.
+This system was adapted to recoil operation by Bernhard Müller in his 1902 prototype pistol and has subsequently been used in other pistols such as the Walther P38.

 Flapper locking (as used in the Degtyaryov machine gun) uses metal plates (pawls) on either side of the breechblock that "flap out" like barbs on an arrow and lock into recesses in the receiver.
 The flaps can be retracted parallel to the block for unlocking.

 The straight-pull Heym SR 30 uses ball bearings for locking, similar to an air fitting connector.
 The Blaser R93, another straight-pull action, is similar.
 It has a locking collet that consists claw-like segments instead of ball bearings.
 The multiple claws provide a large contact area to distribute load.
 These are arranged radially around the axis of the bolt.
 They extend to lock the bolt by engaging with an annular groove in the barrel behind the chamber and are retracted to unlock the bolt.